-Still, Burton falls under the heading of a divining-detective due to his using his daughter’s clairvoyance and his own semi-psychic abilities to conduct a criminal investigation.
-Curtis, on the other hand, confronts a supernatural manifestation — and he accepts the reality of it before solving the mystery.
+Still, Burton falls under the heading of a divining-detective due to his relying on his daughter’s clairvoyance and his own semi-psychic abilities when conducting a criminal investigation.
+Curtis, on the other hand, confronts a spectral manifestation — and only then does he accept the reality of the supernatural.
+Doing so allows him to solve the mystery.
 In fact, in the concluding paragraph of his first-person narrative, he says: “I had never been a believer in the supernatural, and this was my first and only experience with the great unexplainable.”
 As such, Hawthorne’s Mr. Curtis stands as very fitting example of the novice occult detective.

 Occult Detectives See Beyond

 Though the story itself is a bit lackluster and conventional, it works well to illustrate how occult detective fiction challenges traditional mystery fiction by having its key investigator character confront a mystery that goes beyond the physical and the rational.
 This, of course, has philosophic implications regarding whether or not we can understand the whole of our world through scientific exploration.